Very few rugby players reach superstar status and those who do, fall into a very small category. Lawrence Dallaglio is one of those superstars.

 Named Daily Telegraph readers' Player of the Year and Lloyds TSB Six Nations Player of the Year, Dallaglio had a fantastic season in 1999/2000 when he was handed back the club captaincy.
 Although the side's league form was disappointing, Lawrence led Wasps on an impressive Heineken Cup run and to a second-successive Tetley Bitter Cup victory.

 Another impeccable season in 2000/2001 closed with selection for his second Lions Tour but an injury in the last game of the season against Bath, meant he was doubtful for the trip to Australia.
 The Lions passed him fit but the knee gave way again in a mid-week match, cutting short his tour and forcing the Wasps captain to undergo reconstructive surgery.

-Dallaglio was given a testimonial year in 2003/04 by London Wasps and has three children.
-He is an avid Chelsea Football supporter and says Alan Shearer is one of his sporting heroes.
+Lawrence has three children, is an avid Chelsea Football supporter and says Alan Shearer is one of his sporting heroes.

 Dallaglio is the 'jewel' in the Wasps' crown.

 Click the squad picture and the action pictures on the left to zoom them.

 |Representative Honours:||, England 7s, England A, England U19, England U21, Barbarians, British and Irish Lions, World XV|